The nature and location of the business

 • Easee Production & Sales Nordics AS

-• Easee Cloud Services AS
+• Easee Energy Services AS

 The Easee Group headquarters is in Stavanger where development work is carried out on existing and new products as well as sales, marketing and operational support functions.
 The subsidiaries in the United Kingdom, Germany, the Netherlands and France mainly focus on sales, marketing, delivery and customer support.
 The production of Easee’s products mainly takes place at the company’s subcontractors in Horten and Hadeland in Norway and Vänersborg in Sweden.